ajitagupta/book-library-crud-api/README.md

 Now start the gateway, the Eureka server, the config server, the config client, and the two other applications, in the respective order.

-## 7. Fault Tolerance with Resilience4j Consumer
+## 7. Pattern: Fault Tolerance with Resilience4j Consumer
 In microservices, an application or service makes a lot of remote calls to applications running in different services, usually on different machines across a network.
 If there are many callers to an unresponsive service, you can run out of critical resources leading to cascading failures across multiple systems.

 In case one of our microservices, especially the Config Client is down, we must have a fallback mechanism in place.